Tecla San Andres Ziga

-Tecla San Andres Ziga (1906–1992) was a female senator in the Philippines notable for being the first woman in the country to top the bar examination for law-degree graduates.
+Tecla Ravago San Andres Ziga (August 23, 1906 – August 17, 1992) was a female senator in the Philippines notable for being the first woman in the country to top the bar examination for law-degree graduates.

 Biography

 Early years

-She was born 23 August 1906, in Nueva Caceres (now Naga, Camarines Sur).
+She was born 23 August 1906, in Nueva Caceres (now Naga, Camarines Sur) to Atanacio San Andres and Marcelina Ravago.

 Education

 San Andres Ziga obtained her elementary education from the Santa Isabel College.
 She gained her high school education from the Catholic Central School.
 In 1930, she obtained her degrees in Liberal Arts and in Law from the University of the Philippines.
 She took the bar examination in 1931.